vinialv/vinialv/README.md

 ## Hi, I'm Vinicius 👋

-:man_technologist: I'm Front-End Developer
+:man_technologist: I'm Developer

 🚀 Rocketseat student by Bootcamp LaunchBase

-📚 I'm currently programming in HTLM, CSS, JavaScript, Java and SQL.
+📚 I'm currently programming in NodeJS, Java and SQL.

-🎯 My learning goals are: NodeJS, ReactJS, React Native & Typescript
+🎯 My learning goals are: Spring, ORM and OAuth.

 ## About me